Custom ear surgery performed by Dr. Sadrian can resolve a wide range of aesthetic problems, including:

 Why Choose Sadrian Cosmetic Surgery in La Jolla?

-Dr. Sadrian is recognized as being among the finest plastic surgeons practicing in the San Diego area, respected for his surgical skills and artistry in facial plastic surgery.
+Dr. Sadrian is recognized as being among the finest plastic surgeons practicing in the La Jolla area, respected for his surgical skills and artistry in facial plastic surgery.
 His private clinic provides a superior patient experience and is focused on quality patient care in ear surgery and other face, breast, and body enhancements.

 At What Age Can Ear Surgery Be Performed?